fadeinside/s3air-achievements-plus/README.md

 Any mod that provides Community achievements should be installed above.

 For other useful information, check out the <a href="https://github.com/fadeinside/s3air-achievements-plus/wiki">GitHub Wiki</a> page.
-If you have any questions, please contact the *#modding-discussion* or a separate official thread *#achievements-plus* on the Discord Sonic 3 A.I.R.
-Community server.
+If you have any questions, please contact the *#modding-discussion* or a separate official Achievements Plus thread on the Sonic 3 A.I.R.
+Community Server.

 ## Compatibility notes: